 I use this in a lot of situations where my kid’s tones are whiney or harsh and the word “please” is left out.
-This has given our children an opportunity to step back on their own and figure out how they could rephrase a question or request something more appropriately.
+This has given our children an opportunity to step back on their own and figure out how they could rephrase a question or request something more appropriate.

 5. “I really want to give you my full attention, and I’ll be able to do that in about 10 minutes when I’m finished with this project.”

 This has come in handy as a parent who works from home.
 My kids constantly want to show me things or ask me to play with them, and previously my response was more along the lines of, “Sorry I’m busy.”